 As per the US National Library for Medicine, an estimated 3.86lakh people die of water-borne diseases each year in India-and this number in itself, as on date, is three times the deaths caused due to the novel coronavirus.
 With a burgeoning population that is expected to touch 1.5billion by 2050, India has a dual problem at hand-one, an acute water shortage and two, access to safe drinking water.
 Glitzy water purifiers promoted by cine stars make us believe we are in safe hands or perhaps “safe waters” but that is far from reality.
 No, neither those expensive purifiers nor those 20-litre cans can provide us safe drinking water-and for long.

 India’s population is three times that of the United States, but lives on a landmass that is one-third of its size, which implies a higher population density and therefore higher chances of contamination from human and other waste, given the poor sanitation systems in most parts.So in India somebody should take responsibility and starts working towards solving the water crisis.

 But fortunately, there is a ray of hope.
 In fact, there are several of them!
 With India’s encouragement to entrepreneurship, an increasing number of youngsters are jumping into the bandwagon and starting up ventures in both the for-profit and social development space.
 Incubation centers such as NSRCEL at IIM Bangalore even encourage and nurture start-ups working on off-beat ideas, led by smart social entrepreneurs.
 So here is 9 Indian startups that are working towards solving the water crisis.

-Here is a list of 9 start-ups that are on zeal to help you, your neighborhood, city, and country in fighting the water crisis:
+Here is a list of 9 start-ups that are on zeal to help you, are working towards solving the water crisis:

 1. URAVU LABS